 If you’re someone who is incredibly organized, tends to pay attention to the details, and have a knack for making something magical out of nothing, a career in event planning might be for you.
 However, you need to know how to write an proposal templates to win over clients.

 Event planning is a great freelance business option, as businesses often need to hire outside help to help them plan events, from meetings to multi-day conferences to expos.
 In fact, it’s a growing industry: the Bureau of Labor Statistics expects a job growth of 11% for meeting, convention, and event planners from 2016 to 2026.

 Growth like this, however, means it can also be a competitive industry, especially when you’re just starting out.
-An event proposal that stands out will help you win over clients, earn an excellent reputation for your services, and grow your event planning business.
+An event proposal template that stands out will help you win over clients, earn an excellent reputation for your services, and grow your event planning business.